 DELETE FROM wp_commentmeta WHERE comment_id NOT IN (SELECT comment_id FROM wp_comments);

 Note: For some WordPress installations, there is a chance your database table names might be different from what is used in the above code.
 It could be something like “wp_commentsmeta”, so don’t forget to check your DB table names and replace them accordingly.

 Here are couple more SQL queries which will be useful to reduce database size:

 DELETE FROM wp_postmeta WHERE meta_key = "_edit_last";

-If you have followed all the above steps as mentioned, not it’s time to optimise your database and see how much size you have reduced from your database.
-You can optimise your database using Optimize option of WP-db manager plugin or you can use WP optimise plugin.
-I have shared a guide before on Database optimisation here.
+If you have followed all of the above steps as mentioned, it’s now time to optimize your database and see how much size you have freed up.

-As mentioned above my WordPress database size was 286 MB before cleaning up and after all the above mentioned steps my database size is 96.7 MB.
-Which is a huge reduction of 189 MB.
-Here are articles which you should read to fine-tune your WordPress blog:
+As mentioned above, my WordPress database size was 286 MB before cleaning up and after all of the above-mentioned steps, my database size dropped to 96.7 MB.

-Overall if you have a busy WordPress site you should clean your WordPress database once in every 2 months or at least optimise your WordPress database once every 2 week.
-Go ahead and start working on your WordPress database size and let me know how much space it was taking before and how much space it’s taking after following the above tutorial.
+Go ahead and start working on reducing your WordPress database size and let me know how much space it was before and how much space it is now.

 Check your domain ranking